MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/AD-FS-paginated-sign-in.md

 Applies to: Windows Server 2019

-The user interface for sign-in is updated in Windows Server 2019 to feature a look and feel identical to Azure Active Directory.
+The user interface for sign-in is updated in Windows Server 2019 to feature a look and feel identical to Microsoft Entra ID.
 This update provides users with a more consistent sign-in experience that incorporates a centered and paginated user flow.

 ## What's new